Siouxland Forecast: May 10, 2020

 And tonight we will see mostly clear skies as we fall into the low 30s again for a low of 30 by tomorrow morning with that freeze warning in effect.

-Be sure to tune into KCAU 9 News tonight at 5:30 and 10 for more details about tonight’s freeze warning along with when we will see rain this coming week.
+Be sure to tune into KCAU 9 News tonight at 10 p.m. for more details about tonight’s freeze warning along with when we will see rain this coming week.